Progressive Multi-Modality Learning for Inverse Protein Folding: Methods

-Multi-modality research has shown that explicitly enforcing consistency between different modalities can improve cross-modal frameworks \cite{zheng2020improved,min2021visual, hao2021self,zheng2021enhancing,zheng2022leveraging,zheng2023cvt}.
-In this work, we view protein design as a cross-modal task, where the structural features $Z_\text{struc}$ obtained from the GVPConv module and the contextual features $Z_\text{seq}$ obtained from the encoder of the contextual module are considered as two different modalities.
+\textbf{Cross-modal Alignment}.
+We view protein design as a cross-modal task, where the structural features $Z_\text{struc}$ obtained from the GVPConv module and the contextual features $Z_\text{seq}$ obtained from the encoder of the contextual module are considered as two different modalities.
 To enforce alignment constraints across modalities, we propose a cross-layer cross-modal alignment constraint (CAC) loss, as shown in Figure~\ref{fig:2}.
-The CAC loss is implemented as a knowledge distillation loss (KL-divergence here), where the entire deep contextual features and the structural features are treated as teacher and student models, respectively (the teacher model stops back-propagating gradients).
-A high temperature $T=8$ is adopted to ``soften'' the probability distribution from potential spike responses\cite{zheng2022using}.
+The CAC loss is implemented as a knowledge distillation loss (KL-divergence here), where the entire deep contextual features and the structural features are treated as teacher and student models, respectively.
+A high temperature $T=8$ is adopted to `soften' the probability distribution from potential spike responses.
 The distillation process is expressed as:

-Overall, to align the generated sequences' probability distribution with the reference distribution, we use $\mathcal{L}_\text{expCE}$ to fit the probability distribution.
-To achieve cross-layer cross-modal alignment, we use the CAC loss to align the multi-modality features by providing long-range supervision to the structure extractor.
-The final objective function of MMDesign training is composed of the primary $\mathcal{L}_\text{expCE}$ loss and the auxiliary $\mathcal{L}_\text{CAC}$ loss.
+\textbf{Overall}, $\mathcal{L}_\text{expCE}$ is used to to align the generation distribution with the reference distribution, and the cross-layer cross-modal alignment CAC provides long-range supervision to the structure extractor.
+The final training objective is composed of the primary $\mathcal{L}_\text{expCE}$ loss and the auxiliary $\mathcal{L}_\text{CAC}$ loss.